Skyscanner/backpack-android/docs/Calendar/README.md

 ## Usage

-BpkCalendar is an building on a fork of `CalendarView` and `MonthView` from the Android Open Source Project.
+BpkCalendar is building on a fork of `CalendarView` and `MonthView` from the Android Open Source Project.

 The Calendar component can be used in both XML and Kotlin, but it currently requires a `BpkCalendarController` to be sub-classed and set.
+Both single day and data range are supported.

 Example of a calendar defined in XML